iAART/aart/README.md

 <em>*Thanks to @prestonyun for suggesting this simplification.</em>

 ## How to run AART ##

+### As python package:

+Simply [pip](https://pypi.org/project/aart/) install it like this:

+<code> pip install aart </code>

+In the notebook:

+<em>AARTPackage_Examples.ipynb</em>

+the AART package is illustrated.
+This notebook also includes examples on how to calculate the diameters of the n=2 photon ring and a simple estimate of the spin and inclination of a BH.

+<em>This Python package is maintained by Lennox Keeble, a brilliant Princeton undergraduate, who used aart for his junior paper.</em>

+### From a terminal, using scripts:

 The paramaters are always set in the file <em>params.py</em>.
 Once that file is modified.